Dangl-IT/Dangl.AVACloudClientGenerator/README.md

 |-----------|----------|
 | `Java`    | Produces a Java 8 compatible client |

+## Build Target

+By executing the following command in the project root, all available clients are generated:

+    powershell ./build.ps1 GenerateClients

 ## Swagger API

 Internally, it uses the [Swagger Generator](https://generator.swagger.io) to generate the [client API for Dangl.AVACloud](https://avacloud-api.dangl-it.com/swagger-internal).